 I can’t believe that Old Harbour actually let me interview I Am Kloot singer Johnny Bramwell.
 “I Am Who?” asked Ap, the production floor manager.
 “Kloot!”
 I confirmed emphatically, doing my very best to sell the situation.
 “English rock band, cult following in The Netherlands and Germany.
 Their last album was nominated for the Mercury Music Award!”.
-Everything I told him had been the gospel truth; though of course I knew that our clients had never even heard of the band and had no interest in Kloot material.
-“Sure, go,” said Ap, who just seemed happy that we were starting to gain momentum with a string of music interviews.
+Everything I told him had been the gospel truth, though of course I knew that our clients would have no interest in the band.
+“Sure, go,” said Ap, who just seemed happy that we were starting to gain music interview momentum.

 The interview took place on a midweek evening at The Lloyd Hotel in Amsterdam’s Eastern Docklands.
-Dating back to the 1920s, I found the grand old brown-brick structure to be quite a formidable thing that first brought to mind some kind of Slytherin-esque boarding school for ne’er do wells and scallywags.
-Only later did I learn that it had indeed been used as a juvenile detention centre and as an adult prison!
+Dating back to the 1920s, I found the grand old brown-brick structure quite a formidable thing that brought to mind some kind of Slytherin-esque boarding school for ne’er do wells and scallywags.
+Only later did I learn that it had indeed been used as a juvenile detention centre, as well as an adult prison!

 This made for an odd experience as the lady behind reception led me through the hotel towards Johnny.
 Moving through the plush lounge with its gabled ceilings and grand piano, I was then taken through a series of sinister-looking corridors, proper One Flew over The Cuckoo’s Nest stuff that made me feel like I was being sent off to receive some kind of lethal injection.
 “Err… where are we going?”
 Much to my relief I was merely deposited in a wood-paneled drawing room where Johnny was sat in deep discussion with a journalist from a Dutch newspaper.
 He had a pint of lager set before him and appeared to be quite animated as he spoke, eyes wide, arms aloft.
 “Mishter Bramwell hash a few print interviewsh to do, he’ll be along shoon,” said Mrs. Reception.
 “You can shet up your camerash over here!”